Ben Garrity: Style of play

 Garrity is an attacking box-to-box midfielder with good energy and fitness levels.
 He has a strong aerial presence, scoring many of his goals from headers.
 He has stated that "I am not as good as other people so I know I need to work harder than them, and then over time I will get better".
+His ability to arrive late in the box and score goals has seen him play as an emergency striker.

 Personal life

 Garrity worked as an engineer for five years before becoming a professional footballer in 2020.
+He completed an apprenticeship working in plant mechanics, working on the maintenance of cherry pickers and access machines.